Antoine Léger (cannibal): Murder of Aimée Constance Debully

-On August 10, 1824, Léger saw Debully walking by.
+On 10 August 1824, Léger saw Debully walking by.
 He then slipped behind her, strangled her with his handkerchief, then carried the corpse into the middle of the woods and committed acts of necrophilia before devouring certain parts of Aimée, notably eating her heart.
 He then took the corpse to his cave, where he buried it in the sand.

 The disappearance of Debully mobilized the population: the peasants searched for her and suspected all foreigners in the area; after five days, a blue and white handkerchief belonging to the victim was discovered.
-Finally, on August 16, the entrance to Léger's cave was found, and the smell of decomposition of the corpse led the investigators to the makeshift grave.
+Finally, on 15 August, the entrance to Léger's cave was found, and the smell of the corpse's decomposition led the investigators to the makeshift grave.

 Arrest

-Four days before, on August 12, a cantonal guard saw a suspicious man near a fountain, whom he tried to approach, but failed.
+Four days before, on 12 August, a cantonal guard saw a suspicious man near a fountain, whom he tried to approach, but failed.
 He stood guard the next day before the fountain and in the evening, with the help of surrounding peasants, apprehended Léger.

-Initially arrested for vagrancy, Antoine claimed to be without parents and an escapee from the Brest Prison, where he claimed to have served a 20-year penal labor sentence.
+Initially arrested for vagrancy, Antoine claimed to be without parents and an escapee from the Brest Prison, where he claimed to have served a 20-year penal labour sentence.

 Trial, sentence and execution

-His trial took place on November 23, 1824, at the Versailles cour d'assises.
+His trial took place on 23 November 1824, at the Versailles cour d'assises.
 The court ordered, due to the gruesome nature of the crime, that the trial be held in private, despite the wishes of the crowd that had gathered to attend.
 After initially denying responsibility, Léger decided to confess when questioned by the judge.
 His lawyer, Mon.
-Benoît tried to unsuccessfully plead insanity, with his client alleging that he had caught a cold that had temporarily driven him crazy.
+Benoît unsuccessfully tried to plead insanity, with his client alleging that he had caught a cold that had temporarily driven him crazy.
 The jury deliberated for half an hour before finding him guilty of murder, and sentenced Antoine Léger to death.

-Antoine Léger was guillotined on November 30, 1824, in Versailles.
+Antoine Léger was guillotined on 30 November 1824, in Versailles.
 Following an autopsy, doctors discovered abnormalities in his brain.